NOAA-OWP/ngen/doc/DEPENDENCIES.md

 ### Setup

 First, check if your compute system already have a version that is up to date, usually in the sub-directories (include/ and lib64/) under /usr.
 If not, you will have to install your own version.
-For instructions on how to install netCDF, here are some [reference](https://docs.unidata.ucar.edu/nug/current/getting_and_building_netcdf.html) and [more](https://docs.geoserver.org/main/en/user/extensions/netcdf-out/nc4.html), not necessarily the best.
+For instructions on how to install netCDF, some randomly selected references are [here](https://docs.unidata.ucar.edu/nug/current/getting_and_building_netcdf.html) and [here](https://docs.geoserver.org/main/en/user/extensions/netcdf-out/nc4.html).